-Rich and Nati have been engaged in the craft of participatory organising for more than five years, starting with Occupy in 2011, co-founding Loomio (a worker co-op building software for collective decision-making) and Enspiral (a network of self-organising and purpose-driven companies).
+Rich and Nati have been engaged in the craft of decentralised organising for more than six years, starting with Occupy in 2011, co-founding Loomio (a worker co-op building software for collective decision-making) and Enspiral (a network of self-organising and purpose-driven companies).

-This year we’re touring the world, delivering workshops in Korea, the US, Europe and South America.
-On our travels we’re meeting with all kinds of groups who are trying to work without hierarchical management structures: co-ops, startups, NGOs, companies, activist networks, etc.
+This year we’re touring the world, meeting with all kinds of groups who are trying to work without hierarchical management structures: co-ops, startups, NGOs, companies, activist networks, etc. We host workshops to share the body of knowledge we're collecting along the way.

 “Through these patterns I could see how my past adventures with non-hierarchical groups had fallen apart.
 It gave me new ideas to bring back to my own fledgling cooperative.
 I imagine that everyone in the room was experiencing a similar revelation; the uncovering of something known but also unnamed, the implicit patterns that are present in every group of humans, which so often are never identified, seemed here to be explicit, finally.”
 Continue reading...
 Drew Hornbein, Good Good Work